vmikk/tshbot/README.md

 - **Command:** The value on the right side of the colon is the actual command that will be executed in the shell when the shortcut is used.

 For example, the shortcut `pingg` will execute the command `ping -c 3 8.8.8.8`.

+Parameter `command_timeout` sets the timeout for old commands (in seconds).
+If the command is older than the timeout, it will be ignored.
+For example, setting `command_timeout: 300` will ignore commands older than 5 minutes.

 ### Security considerations